 Skip to main content

-• How to create a service instance and application subscription
+2. Create a service instance and application subscription

-• How to review and verify entitlements, instances, and subscriptions
+3. Verify entitlements, instances, and subscriptions

-• How to assign the required role collections to a business user
+4. Assign role collections to a business user

 • Administrator access to an SAP BTP global account and subaccount